 You have the right to know how your health information has been shared with others for any purposes that are not routine.

-If you have questions or concerns about the privacy of your personal health information, please call Customer Care (phone numbers are printed on the back cover of this booklet).
+If you have questions or concerns about the privacy of your personal health information, please call Customer Care.

 Section 1.4 We must give you information about the plan, its network of providers, and your covered services